-Solid Waste Engineering and Compliance Monitoring provides oversight and technical expertise on all solid waste management activities, programs, and processes.
+Solid Waste Engineering and Compliance Monitoring

+This office provides oversight and technical expertise on all solid waste management activities, programs, and processes.
 It ensures that all solid waste facilities and operations comply with all state and federal regulations.
 In 2014, the Board of County Commissioners approved the acquisition of 647 acres of land which contain two closed landfills that are under a consent order from the Florida Department of Environmental Protection for continued monitoring and remediation.

-Oversee the transition of commercial customers to the exclusive commercial waste franchise.
+Acquiring this land allows the County to gain institutional control of lands, affected by two legacy landfills that are the responsibility of Alachua County.
+The planned use of this land includes the development of an emergency storm debris site.
+Balu Forest is a 1,585-acre tract of land that is in reserve and designated in the Alachua County Comprehensive Plan as a possible future solid waste disposal facility.
+Management of Balu Forest is provided by Environmental Protection.